Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

   - Azure Active Directory
   - Spring Oauth2 Client
   - Spring Web

-Be sure that it comes with Azure SDK version 3.3 or higher.
-If not, please consider replacing the `pom.xml` with the `pom.xml` from this repository.
+- Be sure that it comes with Azure SDK version 3.3 or higher.
+If not, please consider replacing the pre-configured `pom.xml` with the `pom.xml` from this repository.

 ### ID Token Claims